freeCodeCamp/freeCodeCamp/guide/english/java/final-keyword/index.md

 ## final
 You use the `final` keyword to mark a variable constant, so that it can be assigned only once.
 So you must initialize a final variable with a value.
 If its not initialized (when declared, inside Constructor or inside static blocks), compile time error will occur.

+Final keyword can be used at different leveljs in java: i) Variable level ii) Method level iii) Class level.

 ***Example:***
 ```java
 class MyClass {